linux-chenxing/linux-chenxing.org/index.md

 ## FAQ

+- Q: Why linux-chenxing?
+- A: The name is a parody of linux-sunxi for Allwinner SoCs.
+MStar in Chinese is chenxing and the newer SigmaStar name is xingchen.

+- Q: Is this the official support site for MStar/SigmaStar?
+- A: No. There is no relationship between this site and the vendor.
+This is a "community" (community meaning one fat guy with a multimeter right now) effort.

 - Q: Is there an IRC channel, discord or something for discussion?
 - A: Please use githubs [dicussion feature](https://github.com/linux-chenxing/linux-chenxing.org/discussions) for now.

+- Q: Should I upload SDKs and post links here?
+- A: Please don't.
+Extract the parts that are licensed in a friendly way (i.e. GPLv2) and them onto github or somewhere.

+- Q: Should I upload datasheets or other references here?
+- A: Maybe.
+If they are already easy to download then putting them here for educational purposes might be ok.
+(I'm not a lawyer)
+     Materials that are behind an NDA wall like those in the SDKs might be interesting but most of the information they contain can be worked out from the kernel sources or about stuff contained the proprietary modules we don't really care about anyways.

+- Q: Why is Tux orange and why does he have a stalk and leaf sticking out of his head?
+- A: The SigmaStar logo is an orange isn't it?
+Looks like one to me.

 # Porting Progress Matrix